 Umbilical Cord Blood Transplant for Children With Myeloid Hematological Malignancies (UCAML)

-In the study the investigators will use busulfan and cyclophosphamide (BuCy) backbone with the addition of fludarabine as the preparative Stem Cell Transplant (SCT) regimen.
-As an attempt to improve engraftment rate and reduce infections the investigators are going to incorporate fludarabine in the conditioning regimen.
+In this study, the investigators will use busulfan and cyclophosphamide (BuCy) backbone with the addition of fludarabine as the preparative Stem Cell Transplant (SCT) regimen.
+As an attempt to improve engraftment rate and reduce infections, the investigators are going to incorporate fludarabine in the conditioning regimen.
 The use of a BuCy backbone has been widely used and comparable to total body irradiation and cyclophosphamide (Cy/TBI) regimen.

 Encouraging data on adding fludarabine to the SCT regimen have been reported.
 A fludarabine-based, conditioning regimen, with adequate immunosuppressive activity could conceivably allow engraftment of stem cells from alternative donors in hematologic malignancies patients with acceptable engraftment rates and low transplant-related mortality.
 Regimen-related toxicity is believed to be a major contributing factor to GVHD.
 Therefore this approach may also lead to reduced GVHD, as some investigators have suggested.

-In our study as an attempt to decrease the rate of viral infection and reactivation, the investigators will avoid ATG (Thymoglobulin) / Campath (anti-CD52) and instead administer Mycophenolate Mofetil (MMF).
+In an attempt to decrease the rate of viral infection and reactivation, the investigators will avoid ATG (Thymoglobulin) / Campath (anti-CD52), and instead administer Mycophenolate Mofetil (MMF).
 The addition of fludarabine should compensate any increase risk of graft failure with the removal of the ATG/Campath.
 The investigators anticipate that the removal of ATG/Campath will facilitate immune reconstitution more efficiently after receiving a UCBT.